 The Ministry of Culture invites nominations for awarding Gandhi Peace Prize every year.
-The nominations are to be made in accordance with the provisions of the Code of Procedure for Gandhi Peace Prize which is available on Ministry of Culture.
+The nominations are to be made in accordance with the provisions of the Code of Procedure for the Gandhi Peace Prize which is available in the Ministry of Culture.

 About the Gandhi Peace Prize